 Upon acceptance, the submission portal will allow you to update basic information about your work and upload any final materials for inclusion on the website.
 You will receive information about how to submit final versions of your accepted work and the deadlines for final updates.

-You will be notified of the acceptance or rejection of your submission in early May 2022 and receive an email from “email@example.com” with a link to your work’s rights form within 72 hours of notification of acceptance of your work to the conference.
-When your rights form has been delivered to ACM, you will then receive an email from “firstname.lastname@example.org” with information about the preparation and delivery of your material to TAPS for publication.
+You also will receive an email from “firstname.lastname@example.org” with a link to your work’s rights form within 72 hours of notification of acceptance of your work to the conference.
+When your rights form has been delivered to ACM, you will then receive an email from “email@example.com” with information about the preparation and delivery of your material to TAPS for publication.

-The source (Word or LaTeX) of your abstract, as well as any supplemental materials, must be delivered to TAPS, ACM’s new article production system.
+The source (Word or LaTeX) of your abstract, as well as any supplemental materials, must be delivered to TAPS, ACM’s article production system.
 TAPS will generate the PDF and HTML5 versions of your abstract for publication in the ACM Digital Library.
+The TAPS-generated PDF of your abstract must be no more than two pages in length, including references.

 Information about the preparation and delivery of your final material to TAPS also can be found at https://homes.cs.washington.edu/~spencer/taps/taps.html.

-If your installation is accepted, you are required to:
+If your physical installation is accepted, you are required to:

 - Update your submission information, including the final contributor names, affiliations, and emails (unique emails per contributor are required).